John Hodgson (Australian politician): Hodgson's Punt

-The punt ran across the Yarra River near from the foot of what is now Clarke Street, Abbotsford, the exact location being where the remains of the original Johnson Street Bridge are still visible today.
-The punt can be seen in Nicholas Chevalier's painting 'Studley Park at sunrise' (1861)The painting., also an etching (which was attributed to Chevalier's work) by F. Grosse (1828-1894) and watercolour and gouache (1876) by H. Burn (1807?-1884).
-By 1861 the punt had stopped operating.
-It was probably put out of business when the Penny Bridge was constructed from Church Street to the Park in 1857.
-According to a letter to the Argus the Punt was still operating in 1856 but a coronial inquest reported in the Argus of 1859 said the body had been found 'near where the old Hodgson's Punt crossed the river.'
+The punt ran across the Yarra River near from the foot of what is now Clarke Street, Abbotsford, with the exact location being where the remains of the original Johnson Street Bridge are still visible today.
+The punt can be seen in Nicholas Chevalier's painting 'Studley Park at sunrise' (1861)The painting., along with an etching (attributed to Chevalier's work) by F. Grosse (1828-1894) and a watercolour and gouache (1876) by H. Burn (1807?-1884).
+By 1861, the punt had stopped operating, likely due to the construction of the Penny Bridge from Church Street to the Park in 1857.
+A letter to the Argus mentioned the punt still operating in 1856, but a coronial inquest reported in the Argus of 1859 said that the body had been found 'near where the old Hodgson's Punt crossed the river.'